CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-2.-Get-Ranking-from-Condorcet-advanced-Methods-(library).md

                         ['tags' => array('Julien', 'Beethoven'), 'withTag' => true]
                     );

-// Use the Copeland methodd, no special parameters to it, but only compute with vote without tag 'Julien' and without tag 'Beethoven'.
+// Use the Copeland method, no special parameters to it, but only compute with a vote without tag 'Julien' and without tag 'Beethoven'.
 $election->getResult(   'Copeland',
                         ['tags' => array('Julien', 'Beethoven'), 'withTag' => false]
                     ) ;